 The fact that the water pours over the sides of the eavestroughs is not the real reason why there is a basement leak; instead, the real problem is that the water is able to breach the foundation walls.
 If the foundation walls are properly waterproofed, water is not able to enter the basement.

 Downspouts, to a much greater extent than leaking eavestroughs, introduce significant hydrostatic pressure against a foundation.
 Again, a properly waterproofed foundation would not leak.
-To reduce hydrostatic pressure against your foundation, it is recommended that downspouts drain water 8-10 feet away from the house.

 The Impact of Heavy Rains in General